Cream French Bulldog: Questions (And 7 Things To Know About French Bulldogs)

 The French Bulldog is very stubborn

-This breed of dog does not have many faults, except that it is very stubborn.
-Thus, it will be necessary to show patience to educate a French Bulldog, and this education must be done from an early age, to prevent the animal from picking up bad habits.
+This breed of dog does not have many faults, except that he is very stubborn.
+Thus, it will be necessary to show patience in educating a French Bulldog, and this education must be done from an early age to prevent the animal from picking up bad habits.

 Very sensitive, the French Bulldog will have to be educated gently, according to the methods of positive education.
-Despite his very stubborn nature, this dog loves learning new things and being intellectually stimulated.
+However, despite his very stubborn nature, this dog loves learning new things and being intellectually stimulated.

 The French Bulldog is expensive

-If you want to buy a French Bulldog, you should know that this is a very expensive dog breed.
+If you want to adopt a French Bulldog, you should know that this is a very expensive dog breed.
 Indeed, demand is strong for these very popular dogs.
-Before adopting your animal, you will need to visit a veterinarian to check that the dog does not suffer from genetic problems since this breed has been crossed several times.
+Before adopting your animal, you must visit a veterinarian to check that the dog does not suffer from genetic problems since this breed has been crossed several times.

-Additionally, French Bulldogs are unable to mate naturally, due to the size of their hips.
-To have young, the female will have to be artificially inseminated and undergo a cesarean section, because she will not be able to give birth naturally.
+Additionally, French Bulldogs are unable to mate naturally due to the size of their hips.
+Therefore, to have young, the female will have to be artificially inseminated and undergo a cesarean section because she will not be able to give birth naturally.
 All of this information is the reason why the French Bulldog is an expensive breed.